Stattek/imgii/README.md

 Arguments:
   <INPUT_FILENAME>
-          Path to the input image
+          Path to the input image.

           Can also specify a format for an input, if <FINAL_IMAGE_INDEX> is also set to the final input image index.